JonathanCMitchell/speedChallenge/ReadMe.md

 ### TO TEST
 # Step 1: Run ./setupstuff.sh
-* This will create the necessary folders (driving_test.csv, test_IMG, test_predict)
+* This will create the necessary folders (driving_test.csv, test_IMG, test_predict).
+Note you will create a test_predict folder which will be used later if you decide to create a video from the test data
 `./setupstuff.sh`

 # Step 2: python test.py
-* Go into test.py and specify the paths to video file, and the paths to the data (json) file
+* Go into test.py and specify the paths to video file, and the paths to the data (json) file.
 * This will log out the MSE
 `python test.py`